aslanbakirov/aslanbakirov.github.io/_posts/2022-09-09-gpu-kernels.markdown

 # How to write a CUDA Kernel?

+Just to reiterate the definition, kernel is a function that CUDA runs on GPU threads.
+Namely, CUDA is a platform and programming model for CUDA-enabled GPUs.
+The platform exposes GPUs for general purpose computing.
+CUDA provides C/C++ language extension and APIs for programming and managing GPUs.
+We will use CUDA C++ for our example, however, there are also other interfaces implemented in different programming language, such as Python. (cuPY is the library for Python).
+We will first go through a very basic CUDA example, in order to understand its syntax and architecture, then we will write our own CUDA kernel.

+!(CUDA)[/assets/cuda_c.png]

+In the figure above, you see a program that is written in C versus CUDA.

 # Resources:
  - Correction: A Hybrid CPU-GPU Accelerated Framework for Fast Mapping of High-Resolution Human Brain Connectome by Y. Wang et al.
  - https://developer.nvidia.com/blog/inside-pascal/